mocks-server/website/docs/plugins-admin-api.md

 ## plugin-admin-api

-The main distribution includes the [plugin-admin-api plugin](https://www.npmjs.com/package/@mocks-server/plugin-admin-api) preinstalled.
+__The main distribution includes the [plugin-admin-api plugin](https://www.npmjs.com/package/@mocks-server/plugin-admin-api) preinstalled__.
 It provides a REST API that allows to change the server settings while it is running, etc.

 This is __very useful when running acceptance tests, as you can change the current mock__ simply with a HTTP request in the `before` method of your tests, for example.